History of Aaron Gordon in Timeline

 Aaron Gordon

 Aaron Gordon is a professional basketball player currently playing for the Denver Nuggets in the NBA.
-Hailing from San Jose, California, he excelled at Archbishop Mitty High School, securing two state championships and the California Mr. Basketball title in both his junior and senior years.
-He played college basketball for the Arizona Wildcats, contributing to their Pac-12 regular season title and Elite Eight appearance in the 2014 NCAA Tournament before joining the NBA.
+He was born in San Jose, California, and achieved considerable high school success at Archbishop Mitty High School, winning two state championships and twice being named California Mr. Basketball.
+He played college basketball for one year at the University of Arizona, contributing to their Pac-12 regular season title and Elite Eight appearance in the 2014 NCAA tournament.

-During the 2016 NBA All-Star Weekend, Aaron Gordon was the runner-up to Zach LaVine in the Slam Dunk Contest.
-Their battle through two tie-breakers in the final round drew comparisons to the showdown between Michael Jordan and Dominique Wilkins in 1988.
+During the 2016 NBA All-Star Weekend, Aaron Gordon's battle with Zach LaVine in the Slam Dunk Contest drew comparisons to the showdown between Michael Jordan and Dominique Wilkins in 1988.

 September 16, 1995: Aaron Gordon's Birth